sxsw/rfm/README.md

 # ginjo-rfm

 Rfm is a Ruby/Filemaker adapter - a ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
-It also adds minor enhancements like server timeout and value-list alternate display.
-To read more about Rfm, see the info at [Sixfriedrice](http://sixfriedrice.com/wp/products/rfm/), or check out the [RDoc](http://rubydoc.info/github/ginjo/rfm/master/frames).
+Ginjo-rfm 2.0 adds some major enhancements, while remaining compatible with Ginjo-rfm 1.4.x.

+Some Highlights:

+* Data source modeling with ActiveModel compatibility and graceful degradation If you can load ActiveModel in your project, you can have model callbacks & validations.
+	If you can't load ActiveModel (because you're using something incompatible, like Rails 2), you can still use Rfm models... minus callbacks & validations.

+		class User < Rfm::Base
+			config      :layout=>'user_layout'
+			before_save :encrypt_password
+			validate    :valid_email_address
+		end

+		@user = User.new :username => 'bill', :password => 'pass'
+    @user.email = 'my@email.com'
+    @user.save!

+	Create models on-the-fly from any layout.

+		my_layout.modelize
+		 => MyLayoutName   (a class constant, represented by your layout's name)

+	Create models for an entire database, all at once.

+		Rfm.modelize :my_db_name_or_config
+		 => [MyLayout, AnotherLayout, ThirdLayout, AndSoOn, ...]

+* Choice of XML parsers
+	Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for LibXML, Nokogiri, and REXML.
+Additionally, Ginjo-rfm includes a module for Hpricot parsing.
+	You can specifiy which parser to use, or load them all and let Rfm decide.

+		Rfm.config :parser => :libxml

+	If you're not able to install one of the faster parsers, Ginjo-rfm 2 will fall back to ruby's built-in REXML.
+Want to roll your own XML adapter?
+Just pass it to Rfm as a module.

+		Rfm.config :parser => MyHomeGrownParser

+	Choose your preferred parser globaly, or just for a specific model.

+		class Order < Rfm::Base
+			config :parser => :hpricot
+		end

+* Configuration API
+	Allows storage of all configuration settings in a hash, retrievable from anwhere.
+	For simple applications, put all of your configuration in a top-level hash, and let Rfm do the rest.
+For more complicated setups, use configuration subgroups, and/or set configuration on-the-fly when you create Server, Database, Layout, or Base objects.

+		Rfm.config :host => 'main_host',
+			:database      => 'main_database',
+			:account_name  => 'myname',
+			:password      => 'somepass',
+			:second_server => {
+				:host        => 'second_host',
+				:database    => 'second_database'
+			}

+		class MyClass < Rfm::Base
+			config :second_server, :layout => 'mylayout'
+		end

+	If you put all of your configuration in a top-level constant RFM_CONFIG, Ginjo-rfm will pick it up when it loads.

+* Complex Queries
+	Create queries with mixed boolean logic, mimicing Filemaker's multiple-request find.

+	This is like 3 find requests, one for each value in the fieldOne array, AND'd with the fieldTwo value.

+		layout.query :fieldOne => ['val1','val2','val3'], :fieldTwo =>'someValue'

+* Full Metadata Support

+	* Server databases
+	* Database layouts
+	* Database scripts
+	* Layout fields
+	* Layout portals
+	* Resultset meta
+	* Field meta
+	* Portal meta

+From Ginjo-rfm 1.4.x, the following enhancements are also included.

+* Connection timeout settings

+* Value-list alternate display

+There are also many enhancements to make it easier than ever to get the objects or data you want.
+Some examples:

+* Rfm.db 'my_db'
+	 => returns a database object using default config

+* Rfm.layout :my_group
+	 => returns layout object using config grouping :my_group

+* MyModel.total_count

+* MyModel.portal_names

+* my_record.field_names

+## Credits

 Rfm was primarily designed by Six Fried Rice co-founder Geoff Coffey.